-Diversity and Inclusion Scholarships
+Diversity, Equity, and Inclusion Scholarships

-The scholarships listed below are to support Illinois Wesleyan’s mission of diversity
+The scholarships listed below are to support Illinois Wesleyan’s mission of diversity and inclusive excellence.

 George “Gus” A. Hill Scholarship for Inclusion

 Named for the late George “Gus” A. Hill, Illinois Wesleyan’s first African-American graduate (1880), the George A. Hill Scholarship recognizes the academic achievement and potential of historically marginalized and underrepresented students as part of our ongoing efforts to enhance the diversity of Illinois Wesleyan’s campus community and bring us closer to achieving our mission.

 The Illinois Wesleyan Alumni Association Board of Directors (AABD) has taken extraordinary measures to ensure the Board represents all alumni.
 This endowment is being created to provide scholarship support to historically marginalized and underrepresented students attending Illinois Wesleyan.
 The intention of this scholarship is to help provide equity, access and opportunity for all IWU students.